Creating a Road Map for Ediscovery: 7 Key Issues and How to Avoid Them

 How To Avoid It: Think about which formats you’ll need and why.
 Specify in your protocols.

 Once upon a time, data only came in a handful of formats.
 Now, not only can the data come in different forms, the formats themselves may contain different information.
 For instance, you may receive a PowerPoint as a PDF instead of its native format, so you cannot see the speaker notes.
 Or, you could receive an imaged file of an Excel spreadsheet, which would not give you access to embedded formulas and formatting.
 With businesses using social media, chat tools, audio/video, and other data-generating means of communication beyond email, a wide range of possible sources of relevant information exists.

-Failing to ensure such types of data are available during litigation carries the same burden as email chain production, and negligent production of such data can lead to sanctions.
+Failing to ensure such types of data are available during litigation carries the same burden as email chain production.
+As a result, negligent production of such data can lead to sanctions.
 Parties must be aware of the original form, know the information they seek, and develop relevant protocols around the desired outcome.

 These questions can help you determine what information you may need from the ESI:

-These questions drive ESI discovery and can ease the process of preventing miscommunication or preserving a challenge in the court should opposing counsel not comply with the discovery request or push back on what they wish to provide.
+These questions drive ESI discovery and can ease the process of preventing miscommunication.
+Asking relevant questions can preserve a challenge in the court should opposing counsel not comply with the discovery request or push back on what they wish to provide.

 How To Avoid It: Outline how you will handle privileged information in the ESI protocols, including specifications on clawback agreements.